raphael-group/raphael-group.github.io/projects/ancestree/index.md

 <a name="download"></a>
 ##Downloads
-A version of AncesTree will be available for download soon.
+You can download the latest version of AncesTree from the [AncesTree GitHub project](https://github.com/raphael-group/AncesTree).

 ##Support
 For support, please see the [AncesTree Google Group](https://groups.google.com/forum/#!forum/ancestree).